(And why taking your team into the wild can help you figure it out)

 What the world has committed to

 The Paris Agreement committed the world’s governments to keep temperature increases to below 2℃ (and ideally below 1.5℃) more than pre-industrial levels, and to become carbon neutral between 2050 and 2100.
 As temperatures have already risen by 1℃, that’s no small commitment.
-The last climate conference, COP25, ended in fractious disagreement, with UN secretary general Antonio Guterres saying that “the international community lost an important opportunity to show increased ambition on mitigation, adaptation & finance to tackle the climate crisis.”
+The lclimate conference, COP25 in 2019, ended in fractious disagreement, with UN secretary general Antonio Guterres saying that “the international community lost an important opportunity to show increased ambition on mitigation, adaptation & finance to tackle the climate crisis.”

-As the next climate conference, COP26, approaches this November, the climate emergency has become even more urgent.
+After the last climate conference, COP26 in November 2022, the climate emergency has become even more urgent.
 While the pandemic took the world’s focus away from climate change temporarily, we now have a unique opportunity.
 We’ve seen what we can achieve when faced with an urgent problem, and how it has been possible for governments, businesses and individuals to pull together internationally.
 While the global pandemic response has been far from perfect, it has proved that we are, as a species and a nation, capable of taking significant collective action and making sacrifices for the common good.

 Increasingly, it’s becoming obvious to businesses and governments that there is no longer a conflict between economic growth and dealing with climate change.
 We cannot continue to endlessly ‘grow’ according to crude traditional measures of GDP.